Buy

 PS: Please Understand -

-My sincerest apologies, but it is a LITTLE difficult to be humble when your work single-handedly impacts Trillions of $ worldwide, and you're trying to help thousands of organizations understand why they remain substantially vulnerable.
+It is a LITTLE difficult to be humble when your work single-handedly impacts Trillions of $ worldwide, and you're trying to help thousands of organizations understand why they remain substantially vulnerable.

 This isn't about petty stuff like money i.e. it isn't about a Million or a Billion or a 100B or a T. It's about doing what's right.